Mekhi-Rhodie/about-time/README.md

 ## Getting Started
 1. Clone repo to yuor machine
 2. In your command line, install nesscesary packages using the commmand npm install
-3. Once all packages have been installed run the server.js file in your command line navigate to   in your bowser
+3. Once all packages have been installed run the server.js file in your command line navigate to http://localhost:3000/ in your browser

 ### Prerequisites